-The following sections provide a general context in which to evaluate the resources that have been newly identified in the Project area.
-Only those periods where known or suspected cultural resources are present in the Project area are discussed here.
+The following sections provide a general context in which to evaluate the resources that have been newly identified in the Project boundary.
+Only those periods where known or suspected cultural resources are present in the Project boundary are discussed here.